esper-io/dev-docs/docs/home/console.md

 ### Upload Private Apps (APK files) to Esper Cloud:

 - You can upload your own mobile app through an APK file using the upload button on the top right hand corner.
-- There are some rules that the uploaded app must adhere to inorder to succeed upload and provisioning -
+- There are some rules that the uploaded app must adhere to in-order to succeed upload and provisioning -

   1. The APK has to have a unique version name and number.
   2. Max size - 500 MB
   3. Extension - .apk [only]
   4. APK Signature verification
   5. The app should not set itself as the default launcher.
 This will cause conflict with the Esper Agent(DPC).
-  6. Latest Android APK standards (currently we allow apks without icons)
+  6. Latest Android APK standards (currently we allow APKs without icons)

 - You can upload your own android app APK file using the upload button on the top right hand corner
 - The uploaded apps will be shown under the 'Uploaded apps' section: